intel/tdx/Documentation/virt/kvm/intel-tdx-layer-status.rst

 ----------------
 - TDX VM TYPE is exposed to Qemu.
 - Qemu can create/destroy guest of TDX vm type.
+- Qemu can create/destroy vcpu of TDX vm type.
 - Qemu can populate initial guest memory image.

 Patch Layer status